sugimotot/btsdoc-portal/developers/5_full-witness_nodes/nodes_memory_reduction.md

 Remove operation history objects.

-BitShares-core stores operations in 2 different objects, the 2.9.X and the 1.11.X. they are not exactly the same but if you are removing ops with `--track-account` or `--max-ops-per-account` it makes sense that you also add this option to reduce memory usage even more.
+BitShares-core stores operations in two different objects, the 2.9.X and the 1.11.X. they are not exactly the same but if you are removing ops with `--track-account` or `--max-ops-per-account` it makes sense that you also add this option to reduce memory usage even more.

     programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --max-ops-per-account 100 --partial-operations true